April 13, 2018

 Before they learned how to do it right.

-davewhamond creator about 1 month ago
+davewhamond creator 2 months ago

 It’s embarrassing when you have to call roadside assistance to jack the car for you.